 To qualify for an operating license one staff member from Travel Beyond must undergo a week-long operating license course held by The Icelandic Transport Authority at The Driving School in Mjódd.
 The applicant’s knowledge in the areas of the field shall be tested.
 The Icelandic Transport Authority shall prepare a curriculum in consultation with the stakeholders involved in the field and in accordance with Article 8. of the above Regulation (EC) no. 1071/2009.
 The participation fee

-must be specified in the curriculum and is paid for by Hidden Iceland.
+must be specified in the curriculum and is paid for by Travel Beyond.

 Travel Agency License (Ferðaskrifstofuleyfi):